act-rules/act-rules.github.io/_rules/audio-text-alternative-e7aa44.md

 #### Failed Example 1

-This `audio` element has native player controls but has an incorrect internal transcript.
+This `audio` element has a play button but has an incorrect transcript.

 ```html
 <html lang="en">